Chandler, Indiana: Law and government

 Some of the governmental functions are handled through Warrick County officials.
 The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 Chandler is represented by Vaneta Becker (District 50) in the Indiana State Senate.
 The town is located in the 8th District of Indiana (map) and served by U.S. Representative Larry Bucshon, a resident of Newburgh.

 Education

 Chandler has a public library, a branch of the Ohio Township Public Library System.
+Chandler is a part of the Warrick County School Corporation, the school in Chandler specifically being Chandler Elementary School, home of the Vikings.

 Transportation

 Warrick Area Transit System (WATS) provides bus service linking Chandler to the Metropolitan Evansville Transit System and the Evansville metro.